Pain · Mittelstand

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing or FDA submission.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with German counsel, US counsel, and regulatory specialists.
 When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.

 If US visitors keep bouncing in 15 seconds, describe the file.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry